iHeadWater/WaterResources/papers/dam-reservoir-data.md

 - Deriving high-resolution reservoir bathymetry from ICESat-2 prototype photon-counting lidar and landsat imagery
 - Synoptic assessment of water resource variability in reservoirs by remote sensing: General approach and application to the runoff harvesting systems of south India
 - Deriving three dimensional reservoir bathymetry from multi-satellite datasets
+- Surface Water Body Detection in Polarimetric SAR Data Using Contextual Complex Wishart Classification
+- A reservoir storage estimation algorithm using digital elevation data and image classifications
+- AltEx: An open source web application and toolkit for accessing and exploring altimetry datasets
+- Mapping and sampling to characterize global inland water dynamics from 1999 to 2018 with full Landsat time-series（2020）
+- Constructing long-term high-frequency time series of global lake and reservoir areas using Landsat imagery
+- Monitoring reservoir storage in South Asia from multisatellite remote sensing
+- A predictive model for Lake Chad total surface water area using remotely sensed and modeled hydrological and meteorological parameters and multivariate regression analysis
+- Tracking Multidecadal Lake Water Dynamics with Landsat Imagery and Topography/Bathymetry
+- Analysis of water clarity decrease in Xin'anjiang Reservoir, China, from 30-Year Landsat TM, ETM+, and OLI observations
+- A high-resolution bathymetry dataset for global reservoirs using multi-source satellite imagery and altimetry
+- Analysis of the Dynamic Changes of the Baiyangdian Lake Surface Based on a Complex Water Extraction Method